aspnet/MicrosoftConfigurationBuilders/README.md

 can simply update the old connection string (thereby preserving other existing properties like 'ProviderName') instead of creating a new one from scratch.

 New section handlers can be introduced to the config system... via config.
+Section handlers do follow along with the old provider model introduced in .Net 2.0, so they require `name` and `type` attributes, but can additionally support any other attribute needed by passing them in a `NameValueCollection` to the `Initialize(name, config)` method.

 The `AppSettingsSectionHandler` and `ConnectionStringsSectionHandler` are implicitly added at the root level config, but they can be clear/removed just like any other item in an add/remove/clear configuration collection.
 As an example, here is what their explicit declaration would look like:
 ```xml